 Before continuing, we need to know the te form.

-The te form is used after the verb, that is, a parte is usually removed from the verb and te is added.
+The te form is used after the verb, that is, generally part of the verb is removed and te is added.

 Example: